 Other serious, even life-threatening injuries or accidents can happen when a caregiver abandons an elderly individual.
 Caregivers are hired to give professional and compassionate care, abandoning a resident in need is a caregiver abandoning their duty.
 At Minner Vines Moncus Injury Lawyers we can help you hold negligence caregivers and facilities responsible for this dereliction of duty.

-Causes of Abandonment in Nursing Homes [2022 Update]
+Causes of Abandonment in Nursing Homes in Kentucky [2022 Update]

 One of the main causes that are often attributed to neglect, or abandonment cases is chronic understaffing of the facility itself.
 Studies have found that as many as 75 percent of nursing home facilities have never met the nursing staffing ratios recommended by the Center’s for Medicare & Medicaid Services during the 2017-2018 time period.
 The same study has found that insufficient staffing at nursing homes negatively impacts residents, their daily quality of care, and their overall quality of living.